NentaShirisha/ICSBIT_LABS_Assessment/README.md

 # GridWatch OT - Dashboard & Attack Path Design

 This is my submission for the Frontend + UX Design Challenge (Industrial Cybersecurity Platform).
-The original brief PDF is in the parent `assi` folder.

 I built this as a clickable prototype instead of static screens so the interactions (drill-downs,